orb-community/orb-website/docs/documentation/install.md

     ```

 === "web-config.yml"
-    On this case you need to generate password using htpasswd like [as described in the prometheus documentation](https://prometheus.io/docs/guides/basic-auth/)
+    You will need to generate password using htpasswd [as described in the prometheus documentation](https://prometheus.io/docs/guides/basic-auth/)
     ```yaml
     basic_auth_users:
       admin: BASIC-AUTH-PASSWORD